runlochlomond/runlochlomond/about/index.md

 include_in_nav: true

 ---
-**After the unfortunate cancellation in 2020 & 2021 the Run Loch Lomond team are now determined to work even harder to ensure that the 2022 Loch Lomond 10k, 5k and Fun Run are even more welcoming and rewarding for all participants.**

-**Thanks once again for your continued support and patience.
-Stay healthy, happy and positive – and we hope to see you running with us in 2022.**

 Run Loch Lomond is a festival of running organised by West Dunbartonshire Leisure Trust.
 The event consists of the Loch Lomond 10K, 5K and Fun Run.
 The 10k and Fun Run have been in existence for over thirty years however 2022 marks the first ever Loch Lomond 5k.
 All races start and finish in the same location within the picturesque village of Balloch and take in the stunning surroundings of Loch Lomond and Trossachs National Park.

 ## History and Background